-To foster student success, DCC administers the COMPASS placement test to new students.
+To foster student success, DCC administers placement tests to new students.
 This ensures that students are placed in classes consistent with their current level of academic ability.
-While other tests may be required based on a student's individual needs, the COMPASS test is the primary tool.
+While other tests may be required based on a student's individual needs, the ACCUPLACER test is the primary tool.

 A written, timed test of basic skills developed by the American College of Testing.
 Click ASSET to download sample problems.